 On hot days take a walk to one of the city’s artisan ice cream parlours and try flavours you’ve never tasted before: jasmine-lime, pineapple-rucola, lilac-meringue, sesame or rose-white chocolate.
 Those with dietary restrictions will find milk-free, sugar-free and vegan versions.
 Do you like gourmet food tasting in special venues?
-Drop by the historic Hala Gwardii or the elegantly restored Hala Koszyki.
-Both are market buildings from the early twentieth century which today are home to dozens of fashionable restaurants, bars and stands with interesting regional food products.
+Drop by the elegantly restored Hala Koszyki.
+The interiors of the market from the beginning of the 20th century house dozens of fashionable restaurants, bars and stands with interesting regional food products.

 You will also find exquisite venues serving all kinds of cuisine, including restaurants listed in prestigious guides like Michelin and Gault&Millau.